cajhin/capsicain/README.md

     1. capsicain is completely open source.
 It does not write to disk, it does not do any networking.
     1. The Interception driver is closed (pay for) source, but it is an established project, and after looking into it, it all seems legit to me.
     1. Reading keyboard input is possible with any binary you run with admin privileges, this caution should be applied universally.

   * ### What are the current limitations?
     - Double-taps are not configurable
+    - Character key combos (like "A+B") are not well supported
     - No combos-to-modifier (Ctrl+X -> Alt).
 Useless?
     - Windows ALT-Numpad combos for special characters ╠═ö€Σε═╣ don't work in Linux VMs.
       - If you need this, you have to create your own config for Linux special chars.
     - Cannot be triggered by other software.
 Capsicain listens to the keyboard hardware and nothing else.
+    - There is an old bug in Interception that causes some Bluetooth keyboards to lose connection after 10 disconnects (long sleep), which then requires a reboot.

 # Getting Involved